Masayoshi Son: Yahoo! and Alibaba

 Son was an early investor in internet firms, buying a share of Yahoo! in 1995 and investing a $20 million stake into Alibaba in 1999; he was briefly the richest person in the world before the stock market crashed.
-Son's holding company SoftBank owns 29.5% of Alibaba, which is worth around $108.7 billion as of 23 October 2018.
+Son's holding company SoftBank owned 29.5% of Alibaba, which was worth around $108.7 billion as of 23 October 2018.
 Although SoftBank's stake in Yahoo! had dwindled to 7%, Son established Yahoo!
 BroadBand in September 2001 with Yahoo!
 Japan in which he still owned a controlling interest.
 After a severe devaluation of SoftBank's equity, Son was forced to focus his attention on Yahoo!
 BB and BB Phone.
 So far, SoftBank has accumulated about $1.3 billion in debt.
 Yet, Yahoo!
 BB acquired Japan Telecom, the then third largest broadband and landline provider with 600,000 residential and 170,000 commercial subscribers.
 Yahoo!
 BB is now Japan's leading broadband provider.
 In June 2020, Son stepped down from the Alibaba board.
+By 2023, SoftBank had sold most of its Alibaba stake.

 Arm Holdings

-In July 2016, SoftBank announced plans to acquire Arm Holdings for £23.4 billion ($31.4 billion) which would be the largest ever purchase of a European technology company.
+In July 2016, immediately following the UK's Brexit referendum, SoftBank announced plans to acquire Arm Holdings for £23.4 billion ($31.4 billion) which would be the largest ever purchase of a European technology company.
 In September 2016, SoftBank announced that the transaction was complete.
 The total acquisition price was approximately £24 billion ($34 billion).

 In 2020, SoftBank Group agreed to sell U.K. chip designer Arm Limited to U.S. chip-maker Nvidia in a cash and stock deal initially worth $40 billion.
 The buy price, initially set at $40bn (cash and Nvidia shares) when first announced in September 2020, had risen closer to an estimated $66bn by 2022 given the intervening hike in Nvidia's stock – that would make this deal the biggest deal in the semiconductor market.
 Announcing the deal, SoftBank said the combination of Arm and Nvidia would create a computing company "that will lead the era" of artificial intelligence.
 However, the deal with Nvidia failed as announced in February 2022.
+After the collapse of the deal with Nvidia because of objections from U.S. and EU antitrust regulators, SoftBank Group Corp.'s chip maker Arm filed in 2023 with regulators confidentially for a U.S. stock market listing seeking to raise between $8 billion and $10 billion.
+The estimated value of the UK chipmaker being listed by SoftBank at that date ranged from $30bn to $70bn.

 Sprint Corporation

 In the 2010s, through his holdings in SoftBank, Son bought a 76% share in Sprint.
-SoftBank has further accumulated shares in Sprint to about 84% ownership.
+SoftBank later accumulated further shares in Sprint to about 84% ownership.

+Sprint and T-Mobile US merged in 2020 in an all-shares deal for $26 billion.
+By 2021, SoftBank Group Corp. had acquired 4.5% of Deutsche Telekom AG (parent company of T-Mobile) and sold its stake in T-Mobile US Inc. to the German telecommunications carrier.